 Apart from EU water legislation, there is a significant effort within the EU to create a complex framework for its water diplomacy.
 That effort started in 2013 when the first document dealing with the issue was published.
 In 2018, Council Conclusions on EU Water Diplomacy were published.
 Other documents related the water agenda (e.g., water governance guidelines) are in preparation.
-EU water diplomacy aims to be a pre-emptive diplomatic tool 'for peace, security and stability' building upon the long-term, positive experience of water cooperation within the EU.
-In addition to the ambition of ensuring sustainable water supplies and water sanitation in regions of focus (e.g., Central Asia, Middle East, and Mediterranean region), EU water diplomacy is targeting one of grand challenges of the twenty-first century, water scarcity.
+EU water diplomacy aims to be a pre-emptive diplomatic tool 'for peace, security and stability' building upon the long-term, positive experience of water supplies and water sanitation in regions of focus (e.g., Central Asia, Middle East, and Mediterranean region), EU water diplomacy is targeting one of grand challenges of the twenty-first century, water scarcity.